Merzasphor/MWSE/docs/source/lua/type/tes3sound.rst

     Read-only.
 Path to the sound file.

 `id`_ (`string`_)
+    Read-only.
 The unique identifier for the object.

 `id`_ (`string`_)
-    Read-only.
     The unique identifier for the object.

+`maxDistance`_ (`number`_)
+    The maximum distance the sound will be played at.
+Defaults to 0.
+If both this and minDistance are 0, the values are ignored.

+`minDistance`_ (`number`_)
+    The minimum distance the sound will be played at.
+Defaults to 0.

 `modified`_ (`boolean`_)
     The modification state of the object since the last save.